AbhilashPal/XOR-Neural-Network/README.md

 # XOR-Neural-Network

-The working file is the xor.py
+The XOR NNs successfully implemented so far are using :
+  1> Numpy
+  2> Keras

-The not working file is the ipython nb.
-If anyone can explain what's wrong with it, I promise a treat in Chennai or Kolkata.
+ Also a network using numpy is not working(Present in the ipython nb) If anyone can help me with it, I promise a treat in Chennai or Kolkata.